-To offer you a loan, Net Pay Advance needs to verify your information.
+To offer you loans like a payday loan, installment loan or line-of-credit loan, Net Pay Advance needs to verify your information.
+Pay Advance needs to verify your information.
 You know that information because it’s what we ask you for in your loan application.
 It’s common stuff, like your name, your age, your location, and confirmation that you have money coming in.

 After you share with us that information, we need to verify it.
 You know, check and see that you are who you say you are and live where you say you live, to name a few.

 Net Pay Advance verifies this information with the help of our friends at Clarity.
 Clarity is an extension of Experian, one of the three major credit bureaus.
 Clarity keeps record of the consumer information Net Pay Advance needs to verify your identity.

 Occasionally, Clarity will need to pull from its parent company, Experian, to help fill in some missing information about you.
 To do this, it’ll have to make a soft credit check to pull this information.
 In this case, you will see on a credit report that Clarity made an inquiry on behalf of Net Pay Advance.